Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 -

-Set the date and time parameters for the VM:
+Change the VM date and time settings:

 sudo timedatectl set-timezone Europe/Moscow sudo timedatectl set-ntp True timedatectl